MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopycallback-jobtransferred.md

 ---
 title: IBackgroundCopyCallback JobTransferred method
-description: Delivery Optimization (DO) calls your implementation of the JobTransferred method when all of the files in the job have been successfully transferred. ms.assetid: 'D3088279-2D26-4707-9BA2-19D2758EA1CC'
+description: Delivery Optimization (DO) calls your implementation of the JobTransferred method when all of the files in the job have been successfully transferred. ms.assetid: D3088279-2D26-4707-9BA2-19D2758EA1CC
+keywords:
+- JobTransferred method
+- JobTransferred method, IBackgroundCopyCallback interface
-keywords: ["JobTransferred method", "JobTransferred method, IBackgroundCopyCallback interface", "IBackgroundCopyCallback interface, JobTransferred method"]
+- IBackgroundCopyCallback interface, JobTransferred method
 topic_type:
 - apiref
 api_name: